Derrick Rose Looks To Rebound After Disastrous Year With New York Knicks

 The 28-year-old noticed a sharp contrast between Rose’s Chicago exit and New York introduction.

-“This year he’s healthier, he’s not as banged up as he was later year even though he played most of the season,” Holiday said to The Inquisitr a month before Rose went down with a season-ending knee surgery.
-“He’s healthy, always taking care of himself and his body is rewarding him.
+“This year he’s healthier, he’s not as banged up as he was later year even though he played most of the season,” Holiday said to the Inquisitr a month before Rose went down with a season-ending knee surgery.
+“He’s healthy, always taking care of himself and his body is rewarding him.”

 “At times last year, you can tell sometimes he was banged up and he would let somebody else take over.”